-After you complete your pretransplant tests and procedures, you begin a process known as conditioning.
+After completing the pretransplant tests and procedures, you'll begin a process known as conditioning.
 During conditioning, you'll undergo chemotherapy and possibly radiation to:

-The type of conditioning process you receive depends on a number of factors, including your disease, overall health and the type of transplant planned.
+The type of conditioning process you receive depends on several factors, including the disease being treated, your overall health and the type of transplant planned.
 You may have both chemotherapy and radiation or just one of these treatments as part of your conditioning treatment.

 Side effects of the conditioning process can include: